 In the second model, the relationship becomes more intricate.
 It replaces an undifferentiated public of the first model (i.e., the public as a homogeneous and uninformed mass) with differentiated publics based on diverse conditions such as profession, locality, age, and sex.
 These publics possess specific, concrete knowledge and competencies, derived from experiences and observations, enriching the abstract knowledge of scientists.
 Thus, scientific knowledge, though universal, is considered incomplete and deficient due to its abstraction and dependence on rare laboratory conditions.
 The complementary relationship between universal and local knowledge is exemplified in various contexts, such as drug testing, and sociological analyses by laypeople.
 This model suggests opening discussions and deliberations to enrich scientific knowledge, emphasizing negotiation of opinions and knowledge, with agreement reached through compromise.
 In this model, non-scientific knowledge is considered to counter the deficiency that abstract scientific knowledge has in relation to real-world problems.
 This means that non-scientific knowledge is considered, however, as a form of knowledge that is to be integrated and translated into scientific procedures and is therefore not equivalent to scientific knowledge.
 This is the case, for example, when it comes to inviting (or not inviting) stakeholders or collecting opinions on problems via surveys.
 Just as model 1 this model continues to maintain a strict separation between science and society (Callon & Rabeharisoa 2003).

 Model 3, the "co-production of knowledge model," departs from the demarcation obsession seen in Models 1 and 2 by actively involving lay people in the creation of knowledge concerning them.
 Unlike the exclusive approaches of the first two models, this model recognizes the essential role of non-specialists in knowledge production (Wynne 1998).
 The dynamics involve a constant tension between standardized universal knowledge and knowledge accounting for the complexity of singular local situations, fostering a collaborative process where specialists and non-specialists work closely together.
-The concept of "concerned" groups replaces differentiated or undifferentiated publics, and collective learning occurs as different forms of knowledge (Rabeharisoa 2017) mutually transforming each other.
+The concept of "concerned" groups replaces differentiated or undifferentiated publics, and collective learning occurs as different forms of knowledge (Rabeharisoa 2017) mutually transform each other.
 The model emphasizes the active contribution of laypeople or “layexperts” (Epstein 1995), who become an integral part of a hybrid collective or “epistemic community” (Haas 1992), challenging the traditional division of tasks within the learned collective.
 This participatory dynamic not only allows non-scientists to control knowledge concerning their conditions but also contributes to the construction of new identities and fosters a unique relationship between science and the constructed, negotiated identities of the concerned groups (Rabeharisoa et al 2014).
 The legitimacy of this joint enterprise depends on the ability of concerned groups to gain recognition for their actions, highlighting the crucial role of financial resources and public involvement in sustaining research and constructing new identities (Callon et al 2009).